top of page

 Where the valuation is lower than expected, we will still offer the loan but we may reduce the amount accordingly within our guideline LTVs.

-Yes.
-We would recommend using one of our panel solicitors who are used to completing bridging loans so that the process is completed quickly.
-If you have a good relationship with your solicitor and wish to use them, then that is equally fine.
+However, if you have a good relationship with your solicitor, you are welcome to use them.
 The firm must have at least three SRA approved managers and each individual applicant will need to seek separate legal advice from a different solicitor (it can be the different partners within the same firm).

-• Via the sale of the security or another property
+• Sale of the security or another property

 Any land or property offered as security may be at risk and may be repossessed if you fail to maintain your financial commitments.